asher-goldberg/graphql-sample/README.md

 - I used the `apollo-datasource-rest` and `apollo-datasource-mongodb` packages to make the querying easier from the respective datasources.
-In theory this could have been implemented without those, but I like how those packages make the setup much easier.
+In theory this could have been implemented without those, but those helper packages have some very quick and easy methods for getting this going.
--
 - Right now the resolver that gets the favorite counts with all of the listings is slightly inefficient and running the query for the favorite count for each listing one after the other.
 Would be better if we could take all the listingIDs and get all the favorites for all of them in one shot.
-- Ideally there should be more tests here but I had some difficulty figuring out how to mock the apollo and mongo responses with Jest (I'm used to PHPUnit and Mockery).
+- Ideally there should be a full integration test that can run the queries against the graph endpoint.
 - With more time, there should be better error handling and more defensive code.